genomic-medicine-sweden/nallo/docs/usage.md

 !!!tip

-    If variants are annotated with allele frequecies, these can be used in the `annotate_rhocallviz` subworkflow to generate plots with regions of autozygosity from [chromograph](https://github.com/Clinical-Genomics/chromograph).
-This subworkflow is off by default (since the pipeline doesn't require annotation with allele frequencies).
-Therefore, it can be _turned on_ by setting `--skip_annotate_rhocall=false`.
+    If variants are annotated with allele frequecies, these can be used in the `chromograph` subworkflow to generate plots with regions of autozygosity from [chromograph](https://github.com/Clinical-Genomics/chromograph).
+By default only coverage plots are generated, since the pipeline doesn't require annotation with allele frequencies.
+Annotate variants with allele frequencies (e.g. from gnomAD), and set the tag using `--chromograph_af_tag`.

 #### Rank SNVs and INDELs